Smart Snacks in School

 Use the Smart Snacks Product Calculator to take away the guesswork!
 This is the only tool verified by the USDA to accurately assess a product's compliance with the Smart Snacks in School nutrition standards

-Use the Smart Food Planner to menu plan, find new recipes, browse compliant products, create personalized product lists, and more!
+Use the Smart Food Planner to menu plan, find new recipes, and more!

 Step 4: Engage the Business Office

-Enlist the help of the individual(s) responsible for working with food and beverage vendors to use the Vendor Contact Tool to inventory vendors, collect contact information, and indicate when vendors were last contacted.
+Enlist the help of the individual(s) responsible for working with food and beverage vendors to inventory vendors, collect contact information, and indicate when vendors were last contacted.
 Then identify contracts that may need to be amended based on your product inventories.